 What are the reasons for clingy behavior?

-Feeding time, evening snuggles, and playtime can all be precious bonding moments.
+Feeding time, evening snuggles, and playtime can all be precious bonding moments where cats demonstrate their love for you.
 But if your cat is following you around constantly and becomes vocal or distressed when you try to leave, there could be deeper issues at play.
 The most common reasons for clingy behavior are:

 - Health issues